IndigoPurple/DEQSCI/README.md

 # DEQSCI

-[09-Feb-2023] Code is a bit messy now.
-I plan to clean up by this weekend (12 Feb 2023).
+[20-Feb-2023] Code is a bit messy now.
+I am currently occupied with other projects and thus will delay the tidying up.